-In recent years EPNI established the Elliot Park Leadership Group, a consortium of neighborhood nonprofit institutions and organizations, that meet quarterly to stay informed and to work on shared goals and interests.
-Through this group we strive to encourage their leadership in community events and issues.
-Recently we have seen a rise in EPLG members participating in the Livability Task Force which has improved the impact of the task force work.
-The group has also taken a leadership role in developing the Night to Unite event, an annual community celebration.

-Additionally, EPNI has worked closely with the East Downtown Council, representing businesses in both Downtown East and the Elliot Park neighborhoods, to encourage and promote their role as community leaders.
+In recent years EPNI established the Elliot Park Leadership Group, a consortium of neighborhood nonprofit institutions and organizations, meeting quarterly to stay connected and to work on shared goals and interests.
+Through this group we strive to encourage leadership in community events and issues.
+Recently we have seen a rise in EPLG members participating in the Livability Task Force which has improved the impact and scope of the task force work.
+The group has also taken a leadership role in developing the Night to Unite event, a community celebration engaging over 1,300 neighborhood participants annually.
+Additionally, EPNI serves on the board of the East Downtown Council (EDC) working closely with the businesses in both the Downtown East and the Elliot Park neighborhoods, to encourage and promote their role as community leaders.
+We were instrumental in securing EDC representation on the City Stadium Implementation Committee in order to engage the business community in the decision-making work of this CPED led committee.
+They will serve on the newly formed City Public Realm committee and tailgating task force as well.